Audience Navigation

 BS, Biology (biopsychology) '18 - George Mason University

-Maiah Wright has spent three years working as a Pharmacy technician along with becoming a nursing assistant at the hospital.
+Maiah Wright has spent four years working as a Pharmacy technician along with becoming a Registered Nurse with Sentara Healthcare.
 After graduating with her master’s in nursing, she started working in the intensive care unit.
-She has been getting experience for the last two years.
-She is currently applying for an advanced practitioner program to further my education.
 While at Mason she held many offices and was active in many groups.
 She was part of Delta Sigma Theta Sorority Inc., modeled in the Reign modeling troop, held a seat as a programs char for NSBE, and was the past president of WOC STEM.
 She also volunteered at INOVA throughout her college career all while having two leadership campus jobs.

 Why do I want to be a mentor?